Field Theoretical Study of Disorder in Non-Hermitian Topological Models

 The Hamiltonian $H(\Phi)$ itself is not periodic upon increasing the flux $\Phi$ by $2\pi$, but the quantity $\text{Det}\left[ H(\Phi)\right]$ is \cite{Gong2018}.
 This allows us to define

 While the two expressions for $\mathcal{W}(E)$ look very similar, it is important to realize that the latter is a function of the real-space Hamiltonian.
 This has the important consequence that we no longer require translational invariance to calculate $\mathcal{W}(E)$.
-In the discrete model, disorder can be implemented by adding a term of the form

-to the tight-binding Hamiltonian.
-The values of $U_j$ are sampled from a uniform distribution $[-U_0,U_0]$, where $U_0$ is the disorder strength.
-In Fig.~\ref{fig:disorderwide}(d), we can see the results obtained by averaging over 100 realizations of disorder.
+We consider the disorder potential $V = \sum_{j=1}^N V_j\left( c^\dagger_{j,A}c_{j,A}+ c^\dagger_{j,B}c_{j,B}\right)$.
+The values of $V_j$ are sampled from a uniform distribution $[-V_0,V_0]$, where $V_0$ is the disorder strength.
+In Fig.~\ref{fig:disorderwide}(d), we plot the results obtained by averaging over 100 realizations of disorder for the same parameter values used for the continuum model shown in Fig.~\ref{fig:disorderwide}(b).
 We observe that as the disorder strength increases, the system is driven towards a trivial state, in which the energy vorticity winding number is zero, which agrees with the general features observed from the analytic derivations.
+Note that this kind of disorder breaks the sublattice symmetry of the system and leads to an earlier onset of the phase transition.
+If instead one would implement disorder in the hopping amplitudes in a uniform way, the symmetry would be preserved and the phase transition would occur for higher values of $V_0$.
+However, as discussed in the SM \cite{SM}, the averaging procedure in the continuum model does not distinguish between these two forms of lattice disorder, limiting the application of the field theory description.
+Similar results were obtained in the context of Anderson localization using the replica method \cite{AndersonReplica}.